silver2row/bbg/README.md

-# Motor Bridge Cape addition for the BeagleBone Green Wireless...
+# Motor Bridge Cape addition for the BeagleBone Green Wireless...or other am335x board!

     The software for MotorBridge.py was typed up by a different person.
 That info. is listed in that specific file.
 I did have help from this page online to start the software example(s).

 git clone github.com/Seeed-Studio/MotorBridgeCapeforBBG_BBB/blob/master/tests/DCMotorTest.py

+or try the stepper example also...

 ...

 So...if you are using your MotorBridge.py library w/ the Motor Bridge Cape, use uMove.py or DCMotorTest.py to run your favorite bunch of motors.
-I personally have two geared motors for the software example listed here as "uMove.py" under MBC.
-MBC, as you guessed it, stands for Motor Bridge Cape.
+I personally use a 12v Lead Acid Battery to power the Motor Bridge Cape for funtionality.
+Also, please follow the below examples to use them at your will.

 Oh and you now need to install this:

-    pip3 install smbus2
+    python3 -m pip install smbus2

 Change your ideas accordingly.
 You can see the changes in the source of the MotorBridge.py file.
 And...